 Is the coordinating board for higher education involved in program approval?

-No.
+No. What t is the timeframe for the program approval process? n/a.
+What t criteria is used for program approval? n/a.

 Louisiana

 Is the coordinating board for higher education involved in program approval?